 $101 – $250 per link

 Be wary of link quality at this price range.
-Smart scammers will set their prices slightly higher, but still post to PBNs.
+Smart scammers will set their prices slightly higher, but still post to bad PBNs.
 That’s not to say everyone falling in this range is intentionally reckless or scamming you.
-However, it’s important to realize that at this price range, they’re not likely taking the time to create a strategy, monitor uptimes and track real results.
+However, it’s important to realize that at this price range, they’re not likely taking the time to create a strategy, monitor uptimes, and track real results.
 They’re also likely putting you on lower quality sites.

 $251 – $500 per link